Ballots for the 2018 GO Bond election are due today, August 21, 2018.

 The City Council approved the following priority projects to be on the GO Bond election mail-ballot to be held from July 24 through August 21.

 These projects emerged from the public input process and are described below.
-See how these projects will be presented on the mail-in ballot.

 This project creates a new stray animal and adoption center along with administration offices on the site of the existing facility.